Sharing Episcopal Traditions in a Rural Community

 Boys Home, located in Covington, Virginia, is an institution associated with the Diocese of Southwestern Virginia.
 This independent, residential school helps boys 6 to 17 develop academically, socially and emotionally.
 Trinity has been supporting the boys for many years.
 This involves sending gifts to the boys at Christmas and responding to “wish lists” from time to time.
 Our relationship has grown closer as some of the boys have become involved with Bike-Out and the Oyster Roast and have attended services at Trinity.

 The Virginia Haiti Collaborative is a group of churches and Stuart Hall School in Staunton which support a school, St. Marc’s, in Cerca La Source, Haiti.
 Trinity has been a member of the VHC since 2014.
 The VHC raised the funds and built this school in 2010.
-It currently has 300 students.
+It currently has 600 students.
 The VHC pays the teacher’s salaries and provides lunch daily for the students and teachers.
-Trinity, through our Waterlockn project, has been funding a teacher training program for the past 5 years.
-The majority of teacher’s in Haiti are not college educated; however, with Trinity’s help, they are being taught how children learn and how to manage a classroom.
-Our teacher’s at St. Marc’s are dedicated to their children, as is Trinity, Arrington.
+Trinity, through our various events and missions, had funded a teacher training program for 5 years.
+The majority of teacher’s in Haiti are not college educated; however, with Trinity’s help, they were taught how children learn and how to manage a classroom.
+Our teacher’s at St. Marc’s are dedicated to their children, as is Trinity in Arrington, VA.

 Rice Packing Ministry: On the second Sunday of each month after service, we gather around the tables in the Parish Hall and pack bags of rice.
-We deliver the rice to the Food Pantry in Lovingston.
-Please come out and join us in this ministry.
+We deliver the rice to the Nelson Food Pantry in Lovingston.

 Kid Care: We are one of the Churches in Nelson County participating in the Nelson Kid Care Packing Program.
 We meet at Blue Dog Associates in Lovingston and pack bags of weekend take home food for school children.